RelationalAI SDK for Python

 }

-A failed call will return a status message such as:
+A failed call returns a status message such as:

 {